Power-free values of binary forms and the global determinant method: Introduction

+As we will show in Section \ref{S8}, and was shown by Filaseta in \cite{<Fil>}, the quantity $\rho_F(p^k) \ll p^{2k-2}$, whence the product in (\ref{E1}) converges absolutely since $k \geq 2$.
+Further, write

 Suppose that there is no prime $p$ for which $p^k$ divides $F(x,y)$ for all $(x,y) \in \bZ^2$.
-In 1992, Greaves \cite{Gre} showed that as $(x,y)$ takes on values in $[1,B]^2 \cap \bZ^2$, the binary form $F(x,y)$ as above takes on, asymptotically as $B$ tends to $\infty$, $C_{F,k} B^2$ $k$-free values whenever $k \geq (d - 1)/2$.
-Filaseta improved this for irreducible binary forms (in which case $D = d$ in the above notation) to $k \geq (2\sqrt{2} - 1)d/4$ in \cite{Fil}.
-Hooley, in 2009, showed in \cite{Hoo3} that it suffices to take $k \geq (d-2)/2$.
+In 1992, Greaves \cite{<Gre>} showed that as $(x,y)$ takes on values in $[1,B]^2 \cap \bZ^2$, the binary form $F(x,y)$ as above takes on, asymptotically as $B$ tends to $\infty$, $C_{F,k} B^2$ $k$-free values whenever $k \geq (d - 1)/2$.
+Filaseta improved this for irreducible binary forms (in which case $D = d$ in the above notation) to $k \geq (2\sqrt{2} - 1)d/4$ in \cite{<Fil>}.
+Hooley, in 2009, showed in \cite{<Hoo3>} that it suffices to take $k \geq (d-2)/2$.
 This improvement is significant for small degrees.
 In particular, it shows that suitable forms of degree 8 take on infinitely many cube-free values, a result unavailable until Hooley's paper.
-In 2011, Browning \cite{B2} was able to apply the so-called determinant method to obtain that irreducible binary forms satisfying the necessary non-degenerate conditions are $k$-free as soon as $\displaystyle k > 7d/16$.
-The determinant method was pioneered by Bombieri and Pila in \cite{BP} and greatly extended by Heath-Brown in \cite{HB1}.
-The key to Browning's improvement is an intricate algebraic geometric argument of Salberger in \cite{S2}. \\ \\ Granville showed, subject to the $abc$-conjecture, that appropriate binary forms $F(x,y)$ take on infinitely many square-free values in \cite{Gran}.
-Poonen showed in \cite{Poo} that general, not necessarily homogeneous, binary polynomials $F(x,y)$ with integer coefficients take on infinitely many square-free values assuming the $abc$-conjecture. \\ \\ For a real number $t$, let $\lceil t \rceil$ denote the least integer $u$ such that $t \leq u$.
-We obtain the following theorem: \begin{theorem} Let $F(x,y)$ be a binary form with non-zero discriminant of degree $D \geq 2$ with integer coefficients.
+In 2011, Browning \cite{<B2>} was able to apply the so-called determinant method to obtain that irreducible binary forms satisfying the necessary non-degenerate conditions are $k$-free as soon as $\displaystyle k > 7d/16$.
+The determinant method was pioneered by Bombieri and Pila in \cite{<BP>} and greatly extended by Heath-Brown in \cite{<HB1>} and again by Salberger in \cite{<S1>} and \cite{<S2>}.
+The key to Browning's improvement is the so-called global determinant method introduced by Salberger in \cite{<S2>}. \\ \\ Granville showed, subject to the $abc$-conjecture, that appropriate binary forms $F(x,y)$ take on infinitely many square-free values in \cite{<Gran>}.
+Poonen showed in \cite{<Poo>} that general, not necessarily homogeneous, binary polynomials $F(x,y)$ with integer coefficients take on infinitely many square-free values assuming the $abc$-conjecture.
+However, one notes that Poonen's result does not lead to an asymptotic formula in general. \\ \\ For a real number $t$, let $\lceil t \rceil$ denote the least integer $u$ such that $t \leq u$.
+We obtain the following theorem: \\ \begin{theorem} Let $F(x,y)$ be a binary form with non-zero discriminant of degree $D \geq 2$ with integer coefficients.
 Let $k \geq 2$ be an integer.
 Suppose that for each prime $p$, there exists a pair of integers $(x_0, y_0)$ such that $p^k$ does not divide $F(x_0, y_0)$.
 Let $d$ denote the largest degree of a factor $f$ of $F$ over $\bQ$.
 Then whenever

 we have